vdukhovni/dnssec-chain-extension/draft-dukhovni-tls-dnssec-chain.md

 certificate that is considered valid from a PKIX point of view, but one that does not match the legitimate server's TLSA records.
-By omitting this extension, such a rogue TLS server could downgrade the TLS client to validate the mis-issued certificate using only the PKIX and not via DANE, provided the TLS client is also not able to fetch the TLSA records directly from DNS.
+By omitting this extension, such a rogue TLS server could downgrade the TLS client to validate the mis-issued certificate using only PKIX and not via DANE, provided the TLS client is also not able to fetch the TLSA records directly from DNS.

-The ExtSupportLifetime element of the extension provides a counter-measure against such downgrade attacks.
+The ExtSupportLifetime element of the extension provides a countermeasure against such downgrade attacks.
 Its value represents the number of hours that the TLS server (or cluster of servers serving the same Server Name) commit to serving this extension in the future.
 This is referred to as the "pinning time" or "extension pin"